ava-labs/avalanche-smart-contract-quickstart/README.md

 ## Hardhat Help

-You can run `yarn hardhat` list hardhat version, usage instructions, global options and available tasks.
+You can run `yarn hardhat` to list hardhat version, usage instructions, global options and available tasks.